Use JDBC driver to access ADB from JVM-based applications

 NOTE

-Make sure the master accepts connections from the host where you want to run the code.
+Make sure the master accepts connections from the host where you run the code.
 If necessary, add the IP address of your client host to the pg_hba.conf file as described in Remote connection.

 2. Compile and run the project.
 You will be prompted to enter a hostname from which you want to collect segment statistics.